merhanmostafa47/merhanmostafa47/README.md

 ## :sassy_man:  About me
 - :school: I am a `graduated` from the Faculty of Computers & Informatics at Mansoura University
-- :student: I’m currently learning: `Nuxt3`.
+- :student: I’m currently learning: `Typescript`.
-- 🔭 I’m currently working on building my portfolio
 - 📫 How to reach me **merhanmostafa47@gmail.com**
 - 🌱 I’m currently worked at [Neop](https://www.linkedin.com/company/neopksa/)
 - :nerd_face: Always `learning new things`